 What makes these peanut butter COOKIE pancakes instead of just peanut butter?
-Well, I think they tastes like a peanut butter cookie.
+They taste like a peanut butter cookie!
 They have two different textures that are enhanced by extra syrup/honey/some kind of soaking vehicle.
 Warm, they’re just the slightest bit springy–like springy to the level of which I thought about calling them “peanut butter mochi pancakes.”
-But then I ate one cold out of the fridge and then they get all dense and peanutty, almost like a fudgy, fluffy cookie.
-Regardless, I like them both ways and I challenge you not to eat the whole batch smothered in creamy banana slices and a generous dose of honey or a melty mixture of warm PBJ.
-No really, I challenge you not to because, you know, moderation.
-(But also, you only live once.
-So dive in.)

 - Sweet rice flour: while it’s not the biggest nutritional superstar flour out there, it adds the necessary binding glutinous qualities for gluten-free baking.
 If you are interested in gluten-free baking, this is a must-buy because you can use it in so many recipes!
 Even though I can tolerate gluten, I like to switch it up between gluten-full and gluten-free recipes for a change of pace.

 - PB2/peanut flour: I actually don’t like PB2 as a peanut butter replacer (the original reason why I bought it), but it is great for adding that peanut flavor to baked goods when you don’t want the additional fat or liquid for nutritional or texture purposes.

 Pancake Fridays: Peanut Butter Cookie Pancakes

 - ¼ c. oat flour

 - 1 tablespoon ground golden flax seed

 - 1 tablespoon unrefined sugar or liquid sweetener